MooersLab/pymolsnips/README.md

 [*emacs*](http://uvviewsoft.com/cudatext/) is a free, open-source, cross-platform editor that is written in emacs lisp (elisp), a variant of LISP.
 LISP was developed in the early 1960s to support work on artificial intelligence.
-Emacs was initiated in 1976 by Richard Stallman and others.
+Emacs was initiated in 1976 by Richard M. Stallman and others.
 There is a succession plan in action.
-Dr. Stallman stepped away from the project in 2008 and others took over the maintenance of the core program.
+Richard Stallman stepped away from the project in 2008 and others took over the maintenance of the core program.

 Emacs has been around for 45 years.
 According to the Lindy's Law (the future life expectancy of a technology is proportional to their current age, so every additional period of survival implies a longer remaining life expectancy), it should be around for another 45 years.
-Here we are referring to GNU emacs.
+Here we are referring to GNU Emacs.
 About other variants of Emacs are available.
-Gnu Emacs is the base emacs that some of the variants are built on top of.
+Gnu Emacs is the base Emacs that some of the variants are built on top of.
-These include doom emacs, preclude emacs, spacemacs, and scimax.
+These include doom Emacs, preclude Emacs, spacemacs, and scimax.

-Like PyMOL, emacs was designed to be highly extensible.
+Like PyMOL, Emacs was designed to be highly extensible.
 This is large part of its popularity.
 Over 4600 packages have been developed by users over the years.
 Several package managers, including the [melpa](https://melpa.org), greatly ease package installation.

-The inteface to Emacs is either a X-terminal window or a simple GUI that can be made complex by opening many *buffers*, which are like windows.
+The interface to Emacs is either a X-terminal window or a simple GUI that can be made complex by opening many *buffers*, which are like windows.
 The management and navigation of buffers is a skill that the beginner needs to master early.

-Emacs is desigined to enable mouse free work although some buffers require that selections be made by using the mouse.
+Emacs is designed to enable mouse free work although some buffers require that selections be made by using the mouse.
 Emacs is infamous for having 1800 key bindings involving heavy use of the alt or meta key.
-However, there is in-line documentation and autosugestions that greatly ease the discovery of new key bindings.
+However, there is in-line documentation and autosuggestion that greatly ease the discovery of new key bindings.
-You only really need to memorize several dozen key bindings to be productive in emacs.
+You only really need to memorize several dozen key bindings to be productive in Emacs.

-Vim users can quickly become productive in emacs because the vim key bindings are available through the add-on package called evil-mode.
+Vim users can quickly become productive in Emacs because the vim key bindings are available through the add-on package called evil-mode.
-Mastery of the vim key bindings is initially painful becuase it is like learning how to type for the first time.
+Mastery of the vim key bindings is initially painful because it is like learning how to type for the first time.
-Howver, Vim key bindings are more efficient for editing text, so the ability to use them in emacs lead to a powerful combination.
+However, Vim key bindings are more efficient for editing text, so the ability to use them in emacs lead to a powerful combination.
-The evil-mode in emacs enables the use of Vim bindings inside of emacs.
+The evil-mode in Emacs enables the use of Vim bindings inside of Emacs.
-The availabilty of the evil-mode means that vim-users can retain their vim skills.
+The availability of the evil-mode means that vim-users can retain their vim skills.
 Made m

-Modes are states of emacs where a subset of commands are avaialable.
+Modes are states of Emacs where a subset of commands are available.
 Modes avoid clashes due to functions of the same name in different packages.
 They are analogous to scopes in other text editors.
 Example, there is a python-mode for working with python script files.